AhmedShafique313/AI_Engineer-with-python/README.md

 3. Conditionals: Here is a link to learn the coditionals in python: [Click](https://www.guru99.com/if-loop-python-conditional-structures.html)   also check the code file as well `master_if_cond.py` in python complete folder.
   - First exercise of python programming is here [Description](https://github.com/AhmedShafique313/AI_Engineer-with-python/blob/main/Python%20Complete/Exercise%20Solutions/sugar-level-description.md)

-4. Loops: Go to the folder `python complete` and see different files starting from `loop1.py to loop4.py` run them and check what's happening.🤔
+4. Loops: Go to the folder `python Begineers` and see different files starting from `loop1.py to loop4.py` run them and check what's happening.🤔

 5. Type Casting: Here is link to learn type casting in python and there are two types of Type Casting in python `Implict` and `Explict`.
 [Programiz](https://www.programiz.com/python-programming/type-conversion-and-casting)